Skip to contents

 mean

-A named vector of target means for each quantitative trait specified in quantitative.
+A named numeric vector of target means for each quantitative trait specified in quantitative.
 The list names should be same as quantitative.

 sd

-A named vector of target standard deviation for each quantitative trait specified in quantitative.
+A named numeric vector of target standard deviation for each quantitative trait specified in quantitative.
 The list names should be same as quantitative.

 e

-A named vector of least count of measurement for each quantitative trait specified in quantitative.
+A named numeric vector of least count of measurement for each quantitative trait specified in quantitative.
 The list names should be same as quantitative.

 Value